rackerlabs/support-how-to/content/how-to/cloud-servers/resize-standard-and-general-purpose-servers/index.md

 4. Click the **gear icon** next to the server you want to resize

 5. Click **Resize**.
-A pop-up window with your server size options is displayed.
+A pop-up window with your server size options displays.

 6. Click **Resize Server** to select a new server size.